Adding Cloud Storage to File Explorer

 Now, you have easy access to all of your cloud-stored files on Dropbox.
 This means that you can collaborate with others in real time and share your files with ease.
 Whether it's for personal or professional use, Dropbox offers a reliable, secure platform to store your files in the cloud.

-Check out articles, videos, forums and tips for information on batch processing, ImageRamp Batch and ChronoScan.
+Check out articles, videos, forums and tips for information on batch processing, ImageRamp Batch.
 Learn about watching folders for unattended document capture, image enhancement and cleanup options, improving OCR capture on your documents, and more.

 Articles and Tips on using Barcodes in automating Document Processing